Hand Application of General Finishes Water Based Wood Stains

 - Stain a complete section and wipe off the excess evenly with the grain using paper towels or a clean cloth.
 Check for missed spots and lap marks before moving to the next section.
 Immediately correct lap marks by rewetting the entire working area with stain and wiping the excess off.

-- On most projects three or four coats of Top Coat is just right.
-On projects receiving extra wear such as table and desk tops, additional coats will add more protection.
+- On most projects, three applications of topcoat is just right.
+On projects receiving extra wear such as table and desktops, additional coats will add more protection.
 Tip: use our High Performance Polyurethane for even more durability.
 For more instructions about applying Top Coats, click here.

 Applying General Finishes Glazes

-Glaze Effects are translucent water based colors that may be used over any water based stain or paint to create beautiful decorative finishes such as distressing, antiquing, Strie?, marble effects, shabby chic, burnishing, color washing, rag rolling and wood graining.
+Glaze Effects are translucent water-based colors that may be used over any water-based stain or paint to create beautiful decorative finishes such as distressing, antiquing, burnishing, and color washing.

 - Always test the color on the underside of the project.
 It is your responsibility to insure that the color is what you want.
 Do not practice on your new furniture!